Digitous/GPTQ-for-GPT-NeoX/README.md

 if anyone wishes to contribute to this project based off of GPTQ-for-LLaMA and assist, please do - Each script loads and goes past datasets, then I'm snagged on how to properly reference layers in NeoX.
 Any advice, code change PRs, suggestions would help a long way.
+Also, all three AutoTokenizer.from_pretrained(model, use_fast=False) in datautils.py might need
+to be changed to AutoTokenizer.from_pretrained(model, use_fast=True), as NeoX only supports fast tokenization; not sure if it needs its own entry in datautils.py.

 Let's get GPT-NeoX and Pythia support for 4bit GPTQ!